xinyig97/trackmedown/README.md

 validated output <br/>
 fixed bugs <br/>

+#### dev log 11-29:
+add functionalities that
+ - you can manually whitelisted ip
+ - you can remove entry from watchlist once you get the confimation and choose if reset the count add output the watchlist result into excel file named 'files.xlsx' <br/>

 ## bug log :
 #### 11-07 : calling functions / classes defined in a different file in python 3 :